Health Care Reform & Medicare

-What changes in the coverage gap can I expect for 2013 as a result of Health Care Reform?
+What changes in coverage gap can I expect for 2014 as a result of Health Care Reform?

 Manufacturer discounts will continue to be applied when you reach the coverage gap.
-In 2013, you will pay 47.5% of the cost of brand-name drugs and 47.5% of any dispensing fees and vaccine administration fees.
+In 2013 and for 2014, you will pay 47.5% of the cost of brand-name drugs and 47.5% of any dispensing fees and vaccine administration fees.